-1. Introduction
+1 Introduction

-1.1.
-This Data Protection Policy is the overarching policy for data security and protection for Chailey Heritage Foundation (hereafter referred to as "us", "we", or "our").
+1.1 This Data Protection Policy is the overarching policy for data security and protection for Chailey Heritage Foundation (hereafter referred to as "us", "we", or "our").

-2. Purpose
+2 Purpose

-- 2.1.
-The purpose of the Data Protection Policy is to support the 10 Data Security Standards, the General Data Protection Regulation (2016), the Data Protection Act (2018), the common law duty of confidentiality and all other relevant national legislation.
-We recognise data protection as a fundamental right and embrace the principles of data protection by design and by default. - 2.2.
-This policy covers - 2.2.1.
-Our data protection principles and commitment to common law and legislative compliance; - 2.2.2. procedures for data protection by design and by default.
+- 2.1 The purpose of the Data Protection Policy is to support the 10 Data Security Standards, the Data Protection Act (2018), the common law duty of confidentiality and all other relevant national legislation.
+We recognise data protection as a fundamental right and embrace the principles of data protection by design and by default. - 2.2 This policy covers - 2.2.1 Our data protection principles and commitment to common law and legislative compliance; - 2.2.2 procedures for data protection by design and by default.

-3. Scope
+3 Scope

-- 3.1.
-This policy includes in its scope all data which we process either in hardcopy or digital copy, this includes special categories of data. - 3.2.
-This policy applies to all staff, including temporary staff and contractors.
+- 3.1 This policy includes in its scope all data which we process either in hardcopy or digital copy, this includes special categories of data. - 3.2 This policy applies to all colleagues, including temporary colleagues and contractors.

-4. Principles
+4 Principles